 Sandbox Mode, Free Build, and Wall Building Tips

-If you searched for House Flipper 2 free build or a "creative mode," this is the feature you want.
-Sandbox Mode is the game's free-build equivalent, separate from Story Mode jobs, and it lets you design without the usual job goals or money limits.
+If you searched for House Flipper 2 free build or a "creative mode," Sandbox Mode is the closest match.
+It is the game’s free-build equivalent, separate from Story Mode jobs, and it is where you can build houses from scratch, test layouts, and create custom houses or jobs.

-That freedom is useful, but it can also turn chaotic fast if you place everything at once.
-A simple three-zone plan keeps things under control: use a social zone for the living room and kitchen, a private zone for bedrooms and bathrooms, and a utility zone for the entry, storage, or laundry.
-Every few changes, do a quick walk-through.
-A layout can look fine from above and still feel cramped when you actually move through it.
+That freedom is useful, but it can get messy fast if you place everything at once.
+A simple three-zone plan keeps your build readable: use a social zone for the living room and kitchen, a private zone for bedrooms and bathrooms, and a utility zone for the entry, storage, or laundry.
+After every few changes, do a quick walk-through.
+A layout can look fine from above and still feel cramped when you move through it.

-If you keep restarting, that is normal.
-Sandbox gets much easier when you follow a steady order: decide what each room is for, place the largest items first, shape the walls and doorways next, add lighting after that, and leave small decor for the end.
-That approach keeps the floor plan practical and helps you avoid styling areas you later rip out.
+Sandbox builds usually go better when you work in a steady order: decide what each room is for, place the largest items first, shape the walls and doorways next, add lighting after that, and leave small decor for the end.
+This keeps the floor plan practical and makes it less likely you will decorate areas you later tear out.

 Do You Need to Unlock Building Walls?

-In Sandbox Mode, wall-building tools are already part of the editor, so you do not need to unlock them through Story Mode first.
-Story Mode unlocks tools more gradually as you work through renovation jobs.
+In Sandbox Mode, wall-building tools are available in the editor, so you do not need to unlock them through Story Mode first.
+Story Mode is more structured, and more tools open up as you complete jobs.

 Quick Wall-Building Tips

-• Block out the biggest rooms first so you do not create narrow leftover spaces that are hard to furnish.
+- Block out the biggest rooms first so you do not leave behind narrow spaces that are awkward to furnish.

-• Place doors early, then walk the route between rooms before decorating, because traffic flow matters more than a perfect top-down layout.
+- Place doors early, then walk the route between rooms before decorating.
+Traffic flow matters more than a perfect top-down layout.

-• Use partial walls or simple dividers only after the main layout works, since they are better for refining a space than rescuing a weak floor plan.
+- Use partial walls or simple dividers only after the main layout works.
+They are best for refining a space, not rescuing a weak floor plan.

-If you want to create jobs for other players, Sandbox also includes custom job tools with wall-related objectives.
-That side of the editor is worth learning once basic floor planning feels comfortable.
+If you want to create jobs for other players, Sandbox also supports custom jobs, including wall-building or demolition tasks.
+That part of the editor is worth learning once basic floor planning feels comfortable.

 How to Regain Momentum When a Build Feels Messy